15 Popular Lebanese Desserts

 Baklava are free flowing on big celebratory occasions such as a weddings, graduations, even starting a new job.
 These sweets are not to be eaten every day since they are very high in sugar and fat!

 Editor’s Note: Baklava is a popular dessert throughout the region, from Greece to Turkey to Egypt (known locally as sweet goulash).
-Lebanese baklava is usually lighter on the syrup than other varieties, enabling people to have a few more bites.
+Lebanese baklava is usually lighter on the syrup than the traditional Turkish baklava, enabling people to have a few more bites.

 2. Znoud El Sett